Värk i armbågen – vanliga orsaker, symptom och vad som hjälper - Rehcore AB

 What can cause elbow pain?

-Elbow pain is often caused by overuse or incorrect movement patterns.
+Elbow pain is often caused by overuse or improper movement patterns.
 Two of the most common diagnoses are tennis elbow (lateral epicondylitis) and golfer's elbow (medial epicondylitis).
 Both occur when muscle attachments in the elbow area become irritated or inflamed, usually after prolonged strain.

 Common symptoms of elbow pain